Interconnected: ABSC Fine Arts

-Ken Horii has been working for over forty years in a number of mediums and formats.
-His work has been exhibited nationally, in New England, New York, and Chicago, in commercial and academic galleries and corporate spaces, and internationally, in special exhibitions in South Korea and forthcoming in China.
+Ken Horii is a professor emeritus of Spatial Dynamics in the Experimental and Foundation Studies Division at the Rhode Island School of Design in Providence.
+His work has been exhibited nationally- in New England, New York, and Chicago in commercial and academic galleries and corporate spaces, and in special exhibitions in South Korea and forthcoming in China.
 His work is in corporate, museum, and private collections in Chicago, Boston, and New York.

 Master Seikou Kaneko was born in 1922 in Fukuoka, Japan.
 She has been an educator for 28 years teaching music and other subjects.
 At the same time has studied the calligraphy.
 She was taught Kana by Suishi Uenishi, and studied Hyakunin Isshu.
 She came to New York at age of 60 and founded Seikou Shodou Calligraphy Class.
 The master has been actively teaching more than hundreds students since then.
 8 Dan in Kanji and Kan